cosmic-horizon/committees/Oversight/Readme.md

 **Mandatory Attendance:** It is mandatory for each committee member to attend all scheduled meetings.
 However, in the event of an emergency, a member may be excused from attendance, and the meeting will be rescheduled to accommodate the member's absence.

 **Meeting Notes and Repository:** The committee secretary will be responsible for taking comprehensive notes during meetings.
 These notes will be posted on the Qwoyn Studios Committees GitHub repository, making them accessible to all stakeholders and ensuring transparency and accountability.
+It is the job of scribe as well as te president to take notes on oversight committee meetings, as well as take notes and monitor milestones of the other committees.

 **Public Observation:** Committee meetings will be open to the public, providing an opportunity for community members to observe the proceedings.
 However, unless a special session is called, public comments will not be entertained during regular meetings.
 This ensures that the focus remains on the committee's agenda and facilitates efficient decision-making.

-## Evaluation and Selection Criteria:

-The Oversight Committee will evaluate committee participation based on predefined criteria to ensure transparency, accountability, and the effective functioning of committees within the Qwoyn Network.
-The following criteria will be considered:

-**Active Participation:** Assess the level of active participation and engagement of committee members in fulfilling their responsibilities and duties within their respective committees.

-**Transparency and Ethical Conduct:** Evaluate the adherence of committee members to transparency requirements, ethical standards, and the Qwoyn Network's governance principles.

-**Committee Performance:** Assess the performance and effectiveness of committees in fulfilling their designated responsibilities and achieving their stated objectives.

-**Conflict Resolution:** Evaluate the ability of committees to handle disputes and conflicts in a fair and impartial manner, ensuring the resolution of issues in a timely and efficient manner.

-By applying these evaluation and selection criteria, the Oversight Committee will ensure the transparency, accountability, and integrity of committee operations within the Qwoyn Network.

-## Progress Tracking and Reporting:

-The Oversight Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
-This section outlines the key components of progress tracking and reporting:

-**Milestone-based Progress Tracking:** Approved projects will be divided into significant milestones or stages.
-The committee will establish clear milestones for each project, allowing for effective tracking of progress and achievement of key objectives.

-**Regular Reporting:** Project owners or teams will be required to provide regular updates on their project's progress according to the established milestones.
-The reporting frequency and format will be determined by the committee, ensuring transparency and accountability.

-**Review and Evaluation:** The Aquifer Committee will review the progress reports submitted by project owners or teams.
-The committee will assess whether milestones are being met, the project is on track, and if any adjustments or support are needed.

-**Community Communication:** The committee will communicate project progress to the Qwoyn Network community through designated channels such as official announcements, newsletters, or community forums.
-This ensures that community members are informed and engaged in the development and milestones achieved within the Osmosis LP projects.

-**Adjustments and Support:** If necessary, the committee may provide guidance, support, or recommendations to project owners or teams to help them navigate any challenges, ensure continued progress, and maximize the project's potential impact within the Osmosis LP.

-**Transparency and Documentation:** The committee will maintain accurate records and documentation of project progress, updates, and evaluations.
-These records will be made available to the public to ensure transparency and facilitate community understanding of the projects' advancements.

-**Accountability Measures:** The committee will establish accountability measures to ensure project owners or teams fulfill their reporting obligations and make satisfactory progress towards project milestones.
-This may include periodic reviews, performance assessments, or specific criteria for continued project support.
+Up to 5% of the discretionary spend budget may be used to encourage public observation at the discretion of the oversight committee.
+If the use of the discretionary-spend budget for incentivisation pf public observation exceeds 0% it shall require a unanimous consensus within the oversight committee, Dan’s approval, as well as a majority vote by the finance committee.

 ## Resource Allocation:

-Given the endowment of 200,000 QWOYN tokens, the Oversight Committee has determined that it can generate roughly 5500 QWOYN tokens per month through staking.
+Given the endowment of approx 200k QWOYN tokens, the Oversight Committee has determined that it can generate 6500 QWOYN tokens per month through staking.
 The funds will be allocated in the following manner:

-**Restaking:** 50% of the generated QWOYN tokens, equivalent to 3250 tokens per month, will be restaked into the staking pool.
+**Restaking:** 25%-50% of the generated QWOYN tokens, equivalent to up to 3250 tokens per month, will be restaked into the staking pool.
 Restaking helps to support the growth and security of the network by increasing the staked QWOYN tokens and enhancing network consensus.

+0%-5% to be used for incentivization to the community to participate in oversight of committees operations and attending all committee meetings.
+If above 0% this requires unanimous consensus among the oversight committee, Dan’s approval, as well as majority vote by the Finance committee.

+0%-5% to be used to further compensate president, who shall also be responsible for all positions and all jobs assigned to oversight committee members.
+If above 0% this requires unanimous consensus among the oversight committee, Dan’s approval, as well as majority vote by the Finance committee.

+Minimum of 15% of the generated tokens to be locked into a purse to keep liquid.
+Any use of these tokens requires unanimous consensus among the oversight committee, Dan’s approval, as well as majority vote by the Finance committee.

-**Distribution to Committee Members:** The remaining 50% of the generated QWOYN tokens will be shared among the committee members.
+**Distribution to Committee Members:** The remaining 50% of the generated QWOYN tokens, also equivalent to 3250 tokens per month, will be shared among the committee members.
 This distribution recognizes the efforts and contributions of committee members and provides an incentive for their active participation and dedication.

 **Discretionary Use of Restaked Amount:** The committee will have the flexibility to determine the use of the restaked QWOYN tokens.
 They may choose to allocate them towards specific initiatives, community projects, liquidity provisioning, or any other endeavors that align with the committee's purpose and benefit the Qwoyn Network ecosystem.
+Unless agreed on by the Oversight committee, the Discretionary tokens shall be restaked.
+Anything below 50% of the total Qwoyn generated requires unanimous approval by the oversight committee, Dan’s approval, as well as majority vote by the finance committee.
+If these conditions are not met, all 50% of the Qwoyn tokens generated shall be restaked until unanimous agreement is reached by Dan and the oversight committee plus passes majority vote by the finance committee.

 ## Charter Amendments: